 The study of the phenomenon of false vacuum decay is linked to the stability of the Universe itself.
 Research suggests that the mass of the Higgs boson could place the cosmos in a zone of instability, making this transition theoretically possible.

-Theoretical physicist Anders Tranberg, who reviewed the study's data, warned that if the phenomenon were to occur, "we would have no warning.
-The destruction would be immediate and absolute."
+Theoretical physicist Anders Tranberg, who reviewed the study data, warned that if the phenomenon occurred, “we would have no warning.
+The destruction would be immediate and absolute.”

-The good news is that while the experiment validates important theoretical foundations, it poses no real threat, being merely a physical analogy.
-The chances of a false vacuum decay occurring in our lifetime are considered extremely remote.
-“There is no reason to panic,” said one of the authors, highlighting that understanding these limits helps to better understand the Universe.
+The good news is that, although the experiment validates important theoretical foundations, it does not pose any real threat, being merely a physical analogy.
+The chances of a false vacuum decay occurring in our era are considered extremely remote.
+“There is no reason to panic,” one of the authors stated, highlighting that understanding these limits helps to better comprehend the Universe.